OldManUmby/DND.SRD.Wiki/pages/07.beyond/default.md

 **_Spells Known and Prepared_**.
 You determine what spells you know and can prepare for each class individually, as if you were a single-classed member of that class.
 If you are a ranger 4/wizard 3, for example, you know three 1st-level ranger spells based on your levels in the ranger class.
 As 3rd-level wizard, you know three wizard cantrips, and your spellbook contains ten wizard spells, two of which (the two you gained when you reached 3rd level as a wizard) can be 2nd-level spells.
 If your Intelligence is 16, you can prepare six wizard spells from your spellbook.

 Each spell you know and prepare is associated with one of your classes, and you use the spellcasting ability of that class when you cast the spell.
 Similarly, a spellcasting focus, such as a holy symbol, can be used only for the spells from the class associated with that focus.

+If a cantrip of yours increases in power at higher levels, the increase is based on your character level, not your level in a particular class

 **_Spell Slots_**.
 You determine your available spell slots by adding together all your levels in the bard, cleric, druid, sorcerer, and wizard classes, and half your levels (rounded down) in the paladin and ranger classes.
 Use this total to determine your spell slots by consulting the Multiclass Spellcaster table.